furqanmohammed/demo-repo/README.md

 # demo-repo
-This is a demo repo (freeCodeCamp) tutorial
+This is a demo repo (freeCodeCamp) tutorial!